Bronchitis is the inflammation of the airways of the lungs. It is caused by infection, cigarette smoking, and inhalation of environmental pollutants.

-CausesThe most common cause of acute bronchitis is viral infection (90% of cases), but bacterial infection and environmental irritants are also causes.
+The most common cause of acute bronchitis is viral infection (90% of cases), but bacterial infection and environmental irritants are also causes.
 Acute bronchitis usually occurs after having had a cold or flu.
 It also often occurs with or after childhood infections, such as measles, whooping cough (pertussis), and diphtheria.
-Exposure to cigarette smoke during pregnancy and in the household is strongly linked to recurrent bronchitis in children.
+Exposure to second-hand cigarette smoke during pregnancy and in the household is strongly linked to recurrent bronchitis in infants and children.

-Signs and symptomsThe most obvious symptom of acute bronchitis is a short-term dry hacking cough, which can become a productive cough that produces white or yellow sputum.
-Other symptoms may be wheezing and shortness of breath.
-As with any infection, there may also be associated fever, sore throat, chills, aches and pains, and a general feeling of tiredness and being unwell.
+The most obvious symptom of acute bronchitis is a short-term dry hacking cough, which can become a productive cough that produces white or yellow sputum.
+Wheezing and shortness of breath may also be present.
+As with any infection, there may also be fever, sore throat, chills, aches and pains, and a general feeling of tiredness and being unwell.

 The most common symptoms of chronic bronchitis are a recurrent or persistent productive cough, wheezing, and gradually worsening shortness of breath.
-Other symptoms include fatigue, sore throat, nasal congestion and headaches.
+Other symptoms include fatigue, sore throat, nasal congestion, and headaches.
 Severe coughing may cause chest pain and cyanosis, which is a blue/grey colouration of the skin.
 Recurrent infection of the airways is also a sign of chronic bronchitis.

 Because many symptoms of chronic bronchitis are similar to those of other lung conditions it is important that a doctor is consulted for a proper diagnosis.

-DiagnosisIn acute bronchitis, coughing usually lasts between 10 to 20 days.
+In acute bronchitis, coughing usually lasts between 10 to 20 days.
 There are no specific tests for acute bronchitis, although a chest x-ray may be requested if pneumonia is also suspected.
-Tests may be required if there is recurrent or persistent cough that may suggest asthma or chronic bronchitis.
+Tests may be required if there is recurrent or persistent cough that suggests asthma or chronic bronchitis.
 Coughing for a period of greater than four weeks may be due to whooping cough (pertussis).

 Acute bronchitis will usually resolve on its own within a couple of weeks, with complete healing of the airways and return to full function.
 Hence, the aim of treatment is to control symptoms.
 Antibiotics are not usually effective because most cases of acute bronchitis are caused by viruses.
 They should only be used if bacterial infection is strongly suspected or confirmed by testing.
-Treatment of acute bronchitis involves:

-- Getting adequate rest and fluid intake
+- Adequate rest and fluid intake

-- Regular thorough hand washing and drying
+- Regular hand washing and drying

 - Avoiding contact with people who are unwell